 To the extent that the humanitarian system does operate as a marketplace, this paper suggests that it is a dysfunctional one in which the economic incentives are skewed to the detriment of achieving the effective and efficient delivery of humanitarian assistance.
 Much has been said about how the humanitarian system is broken and in need of reform.
 Multiple initiatives have been launched to bring about transformative change, but few have had meaningful results.
-This paper suggests that it is only by addressing the economic incentives that shape the humanitarian system that progress can be made to reform it.
-The humanitarian market-place is largely unregulated and, while the notion of regulation might be anathema to many humanitarians, there is a case for better regulatory measures that both harnesses the positive aspects of the internal market forces in the humanitarian system, but at the same time enhance oversight and accountability.
+This paper suggests one needs to address the that shape it system economic incentives that it is only by addressing the economic incentives that shape the humanitarian system that progress can be made to reform it.
+The humanitarian marketplace is largely unregulated and, while the notion of regulation might be anathema to many humanitarians, there is a case for better regulatory measures that both harnesses the positive aspects of the internal market forces in the humanitarian system, but at the same time enhance oversight and accountability.
 At a time when the humanitarian market is shrinking there is the opportunity to shake up the system and make it more fit-for-purpose for meeting the growing needs of affected populations.